Virtual-Protocol/react-virtual-ai/README.md

 `initAccessToken` prop is available for `CharacterRoom` component and `useVirtual` hook.
 The access token returned via this function will be used as the authorization of the runner service.

-> **_IMPORTANT NOTE:_** By default, the `UNSAFE_initAccessToken` is implemented as an example implementation, please do not use it in production as exposing API key and secret is unsafe.
+> **_IMPORTANT NOTE:_** The `UNSAFE_initAccessToken` function is provided as an example implementation, please do not use it in production as exposing API key and secret is unsafe.
 To enable `UNSAFE_initAccessToken`, pass in metadata props to the `CharacterRoom` or `useVirtual` hook.

 Sample metadata payload when using `UNSAFE_initAccessToken` function: